Lab overview

 Symposium of Exercise Biochemistry in Health

 The Symposium of Exercise Biochemistry in Health is an event promoted by Bioex to disseminate scientific advances related to physical exercise's biochemical and molecular effects on human health.
 The event is held annually at PUCPR and has the participation of important researchers.
-In 2021 the event was held online on the 23rd, 24th, and 25th of June.
-The next event will be 2023
+The next event will be November 2026 .

 A little of our scientific and social routine